 • Some users intend to explore and learn about the Android OS.

-• Some applications on Android require the root access on the smartphone.
+• Some applications on Android require root access on the smartphone.

 • The user can easily modify the app properties of any application on the Android phone.

-• The user can uninstall the unwanted system apps that come pre-installed on the phone, which are known as Bloatware.
+• The user can uninstall the unwanted system apps pre-installed on the phone, known as Bloatware.
 The overall performance is affected by these system apps occupying memory space.

 • Full customization of the kernel after Android rooting can be achieved.

-• One can install custom ROMs in the Android phone.
+• One can install custom ROMs on the Android phone.

 One can restore the deleted files after rooting the Android operating system.
 Not all the files deleted are permanently removed from the device.
-So, if the user has deleted any file by mistake, then it can be easily restored if the device is rooted.
+So, if the user has deleted any file by mistake, it can be quickly restored if the device is rooted.